 However, what is most striking about the anti-correlated BG-plausible model is that at relatively large values of T (where the action selection process is noisy), the model performs much better than either the original BG-plausible model, or the standard RL models.
 This is an indication that the presence of the anti-correlated pathways in the second BG-plausible model bestow a greater resistance to internal noise than the original BG-plausible model and standard RL models possess.
 Figure 5A more clearly demonstrates this effect: across the range of tested values of T, the mean accuracies of the original BG-plausible model are almost identical to the standard RL model (in fact, the standard Gibbs RL model performs slightly better at some intermediate values of T).
 However, across the same range of T values, the anti-correlated BG-plausible model performs much better in almost every circumstance.
 The model does not perform as well as the standard/“original BG” models only when the value of T is very close to zero, indicating almost no noise in the action selection process.
 A similar analysis can be performed for the model’s estimate error, as seen in Figure 5B.
 This again shows that for every tested value of T, there is little or no difference between either BG-plausible model – the presence of the two pathways allows each model to accurately estimate the value of both Choose (A, C, and E) and Avoid (B, D, and F) options.
 However, the standard RL model shows significant estimation biases as the lowest levels of noise, when the model’s performance is at a maximum.

-In conclusion, the improved performance of the BG-plausible RL models imply that psychological researchers looking to model the functions of the basal ganglia could do well by taking inspiration from the characteristics of the phenomena they model, even when the modeling effort is largely theoretical.
+In conclusion, the improved performance of the BG-plausible RL models implies that psychological researchers looking to model the functions of the basal ganglia could do well by taking inspiration from the characteristics of the phenomena they model, even when the modeling effort is largely theoretical.
 Addition of the model’s opposed update pathways, representative of the well-known direct and indirect pathways within the basal ganglia, allowed the “original” BG-plausible model to properly estimate the value of both the “good” (relatively high probability of reward) and “bad” (relatively low probability of reward) options available in the PSS task, eliminating the bias towards “good” options displayed by the standard RL model.
 In addition, by forcing the updates of the two pathways to be anti-correlated (thereby mimicking the opposed excitatory/inhibitory effect of dopamine on the direct and indirect pathways), the model displayed a marked resistance to greater levels of noise within the selection mechanism.

 Reference list